coozoo/HomeworldRemasteredLauncher/README.md

 Don't try to use 32bit wine FPS in remastered version will be significatly lower that 64bit.

+Wineprefix should contain:

+    - all of directx
+    - dxdiag
+    - vcrun(2003-2015)
+    - tahoma
+    - corefonts
+    - smooth rgb

+Inside script there is option to do that for you (6).
+You can view it closely inside "function setupprefix".

 ### Original Homeworld .NET launcher

 It is simply doesn't work.
 Even with 32bit prefix (cause .NET support in wine for 32 better that 64) it doesn't work.